-To fight for swaraj, the radicals advocated mass mobilisation and boycott of British institutions and goods.
+In the fight for swaraj, the radicals advocated mass mobilisation and boycott of British institutions and goods.
 Some individuals also began to suggest that "revolutionary violence" would be necessary to overthrow British rule.
-Moderates, on the other hand, wanted to follow the rules and law and order posed by the British.
-They followed the 'practise of prayers' which radicals totally opposed.
+Moderates, on the other hand, wanted to follow the rules, the laws and the order posed by the British.
+They followed the 'practise of prayers' which the radicals totally opposed.

 7. Discuss the various forms that the Non-Cooperation Movement took in different parts of India.
 How did people understand Gandhiji?
-Answer.

-The places in the country showed different reactions, given below:
+Different places in the country showed different reactions, given below:

-- a.
-In Kheda, Gujarat, Patidar peasants organised non-violent campaigns against the high land revenue demand of the British. - b.
-In coastal Andhra and interior Tamil Nadu, liquor shops were picketed. - c.
-In the Guntur district of Andhra Pradesh, tribals and poor peasants staged a number of "forest satyagraha", sometimes sending their cattle into forests without paying grazing fee. - d.
-In Sind (now in Pakistan), Muslim traders and peasants were very enthusiastic about the Khilafat call. - e.
-In Bengal too, the Khilafat-Non-Cooperation alliance gave enormous communal unity and strength to the national movement. - f. national movement.
-In Punjab, the Akali agitation of the Sikhs sought to remove corrupt mahants supported by the British from their gurdwaras.
+a.
+At Kheda in Gujarat, Patidar peasants organised nonviolent campaigns against the high land revenue demand of the British.

+b.
+In coastal Andhra and interior Tamil Nadu, liquor shops were picketed.

+c.
+In the Guntur district of Andhra Pradesh, tribals and poor peasants staged a number of "forest satyagraha", sometimes sending their cattle into forests without paying grazing fee.

+d.
+In Sind (now in Pakistan), Muslim traders and peasants were very enthusiastic about the Khilafat call.

+e.
+In Bengal too, the Khilafat-Non-Cooperation alliance gave enormous communal unity and strength to the national movement.

+f.
+In Punjab, the Akali agitation of the Sikhs sought to remove corrupt mahants - supported by the British - from their gurdwaras.

 People thought of Gandhiji as a kind of messiah, as someone who could help them overcome their misery and poverty.
-Gandhiji wished to build class unity, not class conflict, yet peasants could imagine that he would help them in their fight against zamindars, and agricultural labourers believed he would provide them with the land.
+Gandhiji wished to build class unity and not class conflict.
+Yet, peasants could imagine that he would help them in their fight against zamindars, and agricultural labourers believed he would provide them with the land.
 At times, ordinary people credited Gandhiji with their own achievement.

 8. Why did Gandhiji choose to break the salt law?
-Answer.